 Caffeine is often a daily part of people’s routines.
-Some joke that their day cannot even start without their morning cup of coffee!
-Coffee and caffeine are staples in many office environments.
-After all, coffee shops can be found on many street corners in America.
-Is it possible that this thing we rely on could be a drug?
+Some joke that their day can’t start without their coffee or three.
+Coffee and caffeine are staples in many office environments, and coffee shops are on many street corners in America.
+Is it possible that this thing so many of us rely on could be a drug?

 Caffeine is Considered a Drug

 Caffeine is not only found in coffee beans.
-Caffeine is also in tea leaves, kola nuts (used in soda), and cacao pods (use in chocolate products).
+Caffeine is also in tea leaves, kola nuts (used in soda), and cacao pods (used in chocolate products).
 It is naturally occurring in some plants.
-Additionally, caffeine is sometimes used as to treat headaches, asthma, gallbladder disease, and attention deficit-hyperactivity disorder.
+Additionally, caffeine is sometimes used to treat headaches, asthma, gallbladder disease, and attention deficit hyperactivity disorder.

 Caffeine is deemed safe for healthy adults when taken by mouth at daily doses of 400mg or less.
 That is about 4 cups of coffee.